 How to draw an Eye

-- Place CD and trace outside and inside.
+- Place a CD or other template and trace outside and inside.

 - Draw a large eye that crops into the circle a bit (for a relaxed look).